 Remember: every time your blog does something interesting to you without jumping completely beyond the general topic, it’s almost always going to be interesting to your readers.

-Building a Better Blog for 2007 is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
+Building a Better Blog is a month-long series at The Simple Dollar, outlining steps you can take to build a long-term healthy blog that will attract readers.
 Jump ahead to the next essay, Be Yourself, or back to the previous one, Keep Something In Reserve.